stschulte/aws-sdk-client-mock-vitest/README.md

 ## Typescript support

+> [!NOTE]
+> If you're using the automatic setup with `import "aws-sdk-client-mock-vitest/extend"`, TypeScript declarations are automatically included and you can skip this section.

-In case you are using typescript, create a `vitest.d.ts` file with the following content
+In case you are using typescript with manual setup, create a `vitest.d.ts` file with the following content

 ```javascript
 // tests/vitest.d.ts